 Located off A1A on Anastasia Island, just south of the 206 Bridge, Genung's Fish Camp is part of St. Augustine's living history.
 Visitors and locals can enjoy a quieter place and a simpler time — when days spent fishing local waters aboard small boats started and ended on the banks of the Matanzas River.
 An iconic Florida fish camp, Genung's was founded in 1948.
 Today, the locally owned and operated fish camp shows their commitment to the river and its environment by hosting office space for the Matanzas Riverkeeper on site.
 GeoTrippin' Adventure Co. - mentioned earlier - operates from Genung's and offers kayak tours with a focus on the environment and local area history.

 Florida Water Tours hosts the Florida Water Warriors program — a 90-minute tour offering STEM-based education focusing on science, particularly marine biology.
-Only available to private and school group, the students participate in sample collecting and data logging while the instructors focus on ecology, climate, history, culture, and the sea life who live in the water.
+Only available to private and school groups, the students participate in sample collecting and data logging while the instructors focus on ecology, climate, history, culture, and the sea life that lives in the water.

-In an effort to keep the river free of litter, Genung's Fish Camp takes Matanzas Riverkeeper volunteers out on The Litter Glitter.
+In an effort to keep the river free of litter, Genung's Fish Camp takes Matanzas Riverkeeper volunteers out on The Litter Gitter.